tobiasgrubenmann/set09121/lectures/lecture16.md

 - The root will ask its child node about its current status.
 - The status of a node might depend on its children.
 - This results in a depth-first traversal.
-- A node's status can be:
+- A node's status can be: <!-- .element: class="fragment" -->
     - Success: The node has been successfully resolved.
     - Failure: The node has been unsuccessfully resolved.
     - Running: The node has not yet been resolved.